-Whether your area is having a drought -- or you just want to save some money this spring -- there are there are plenty of ways use less water and still keep a healthy garden.
+Your garden needs less water than you think.
+Whether there's a drought in your area or you just want to save on your water bill, there are there are plenty of ways use less water and still keep a healthy garden.

-Water less and deep
+Water less, but deep

-Many people think you need to water your plants every day to keep them healthy, but that isn't true.
+Many people think you need to water your plants every day to keep them healthy, but that just isn't true.
 Give your plants at least 1 inch of water during a weekly watering.
-If it has rained recently, you can water even less.
+If it rained recently, you can water even less.

-To accomplish a deep watering, use soaker hoses or set your automatic sprinklers so that they run for a short amount of time, pause to let the water sink in, then resume watering.
+To accomplish a deep watering, use soaker hoses or set your automatic sprinklers so that they run for a short amount of time, pause to let the water sink in, and then resume watering.
 (If that sounds too complicated, skip down to the section about smart, automated solutions.)

-When using a soaker hose you can have a hard time guessing how much water your plants are getting.
+When using a soaker hose, you can have a hard time guessing how much water your plants are getting.
 There's an easy fix.
 Set the soaker hose out for an hour.
-Then, dig down in the soil to see how far the water penetrated.
+Then, dig down in the soil to measure how far the water penetrated.
 If the water hasn't reached deep enough, keep watering and checking.
 Each type of soil and planting location will be different, so keep experimenting until you hit the sweet spot.

 Save drinks for the morning

 Early mornings are the best time to water your plants.
 There is less sun and wind to evaporate the moisture before your plants are nourished, saving water overall.
 Watering in the morning also gives plants the fuel they need to flourish throughout the day.